Lanphamda Ibeni

-The film got selection at the 8th Manipur State Film Festival.
+The film got selection at the 8th Manipur State Film Festival 2013.

-Synopsis
+Plot

 The film tells the story of Ibeni, an ill-fated lady.
 She fights for survival but uses illegal means.
 She involves herself in drug business, steals gold and other precious jewelleries from various people and runs away.
 All the money and stuffs she stole are used for her children's education and welfare.
 At a time when her daughter completes the MBBS course and her son tops board exam, she gets caught by a police team during her last consignment related to drugs.
 This time, she does not run away but accepts her wrongdoings.